 Now I'm blind, and I would really have liked to be turned off from the machine.
 Knowing that I'll never see again what happens around me doesn’t seem something nice.
 I don’t think that waking up is better in something like this, but I have to face it.
 No matter how much it costs…

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Pablo CorderoWrite a Review